KimHeonjae/LGSI-peter/README.md

 ## Project information

 ### Description
-According to the data from the World Health Organization (WHO) on 'Household drinking water’ data, from 2020 to 2022, the proportion of households with ‘at least basic’ access to drinking water has increased.
+According to the data from the World Health Organization (WHO) on 'Household drinking water’ data, from 2020 to 2022, the proportion of households with ‘At least basic’ access to drinking water has increased.
 However, the proportions of households with ‘Surface water’ and ‘Unimproved’ access have consistently decreased.
 Also A think tank "Science and Environment Center", which proposes policies to the government, points out that on average **200,000 people** die every year from inadequate water supply and contaminated water, and **75%** of India's total population is affected by contaminated water.
 The accumulation of water quality and flow monitoring data is of paramount importance in order to diagnose pollution status in rivers and effectively manage water quality through efficient control of pollutants.
 That's why we aim to enhance accessibility to clean water and promote better water management in India.

-<span style='background-color:#fff5b1'>노란색2021</span>
-<span style="color: #2D3748; background-color:#fff5b1;"> Strong</span>
+*Yellow: the year 2020, Blue: the year 2021, Green: the year 2022*

 <img src="https://github.com/KimHeonjae/LGSI-peter/assets/134956232/44863af8-0c02-45f9-852f-f5e8116977f4.png" width="900" height="400">